How do I fly a roof survey with the DJI Mavic...

 Click on the video to start the video embedding by Youtube.

-Quasi-square buildings (e.g. detached or terraced houses)
+Quasi-square buildings (e.g. detached or terraced houses) can be modelled.

 • Fly manually at approx. 5-10 m above ridge height

 In addition, photos should contain distinguishable patterns for good alignment of the photos (i.e. they should not contain only +70% of the roof objects in individual photos, for example.
 This can lead to empty roofs on the model.
 So you should not be so close to roofs in photos.
-It is all the better to see roofs, surfaces or other patterns together on photos! ) See figure 2.
+It is all the better to see roofs, surfaces or other patterns together in photos! ) See Figure 2.

-Figure 1: Circular trajectory
+Circular trajectory

 Sichtfeld Vergleich